We want to share our passion for opera with as many people as possible.

 We work in partnership with universities and higher education institutions in Sussex and across our residencies to provide access to Glyndebourne expertise and opera insight for students across a range of disciplines, and to develop and contribute to research linked to Learning & Engagement themes.

-Students are invited to attend a Tour performance and a creative workshop based on the repertoire.
+Students are invited to attend an Autumn Season performance and a creative workshop based on the repertoire.
 The workshop picks up on elements of the Glyndebourne production and brings together directors, singers and musicians to work with the students in engaging with aspects of performance and creative approaches.
 In addition to raising awareness of the art form, the workshops help with voice projection, confidence in standing up in front of a class and audience, working collaboratively, taking risks and introducing innovative creative and engaging starting points to classroom teaching and learning.
 In 2019 the programme included students from the following courses:

 - University of Brighton – PGCE Art & Design